-Cardinal Müller on Amoris Laetitiae: 12 things to know and share
+Cardinal Müller on Amoris Laetitia: 12 Things to Know and Share

 Again, Cardinal Müller’s response contains what might seem like puzzling elements that may be due to a problem with transcription or translation.

-Obviously, anyone reading Amoris Laetitiae must seek to understand what the pope is saying and in that sense interpret it.
+Obviously, anyone reading Amoris Laetitia must seek to understand what the pope is saying and in that sense interpret it.

 Therefore, I assume what the cardinal is referring to is what is known in ecclesiastical circles as an “authentic interpretation.”